dnspghana-NAT/WEEK-3-PROJECT-PASSWORD-CRACKING-/README.md

 The scope of this project focuses on two major blocks:
 1. password cracking with JTR tools
 2. password cracking with NW tools
-## PROJECT SPECIFIC MAIN ACTIVITIES AND TASKS
+## PROJECT SPECIFIC  ACTIVITIES AND TASKS
 1. Crack the password of attached PDF file (My Locked PDF1.pdf) using JTR JOHN and JTR JOHNNY tools on your Windows PC.
 2. Crack the password of the attached PDF file (My Locked PDF1.pdf) using the Networkwalks Hash Calculator and Password Cracker tools on your windows laptop.
+# PROJECT MODULE 1.
-### BRIEF BACKGROUND OF PASSWORD CRACKING WITH JTR TOOLS
+## BRIEF BACKGROUND OF PASSWORD CRACKING WITH JTR TOOLS
 John the Ripper (JTR) is a popular password cracking tool used by security professionals to test how strong passwords are.
 It started as a tool for Unix systems but now works on Windows, Linux, and Mac.
 It can check many types of password hashes and also unlock password protected files like PDF, ZIP, and Office documents.